-Rewind to the beginning of 2020, and it probably felt like everybody was in it together as far as the COVID-19 pandemic was concerned.
-But if you’re in Australia and have friends or family still overseas, it might not feel like that anymore.
-In fact, it probably hasn’t for quite some time.
+Rewind to the beginning of 2020, and it probably felt like everybody around the world was in it together as far as the COVID-19 pandemic was concerned.
+Now, different countries are at unique stages in terms of dealing with COVID-19, and people are experiencing vastly different conditions.

 “There’s certainly a sense of disconnection now because it’s quite different here in Australia compared to what people living in many other countries are experiencing,” says Dr Sarah Bentley from the University of Queensland’s School of Psychology and co-author of Together Apart: The Psychology of COVID-19.